theandrew168/sbs-website/content/posts/brain-dump-bffs-and-api-calls.md

 The blog title and URL come from the **blog** model.
 Lastly, the tag names come from the **tag** model.
 Knowing all of this, the question becomes: how do we efficently fetch and render this data?

-# Other Thoughts

-The whole concept of "articles" is basically BFF.
-The frontend _could_ just query for recent posts and then make subsequent reqs for blog metadata (title, url) and tags.
-But that'd be kinda complex on the FE and probably slow.
-Lots of waterfall there.
-The BFF shifts that complexity to SQL and the rest of the app (BE and FE) are faster and simpler (one API call, one query).
-Do I really wanna get into the habit of finding synonyms for stuff just to support the frontend?
-Articles and Posts are the same thing but in different contexts.

-Should every page load only require one API call?
-That points me toward option 3 or 4.
-How many is too many?
-Maybe the bigger issue is round-trips.
-Like two round-trips before showing anything is poor UX.
-But I could probably get away with one (like doing multiple initial loads at the same time).
-The waterfall is what hurts.
-Maybe the FE / react-router can help here by rendering something as soon as the blogs come in.
-Then, the following status will pop in when ready.
-Can RR do that sort of thing?
-Show individual loaders within a list?